 Connection from/to starting/ending place

-Transport to Baveno after the field trip will be organized with a large bus shared with the group from the Western Alps field trip and is included in the provisional cost.
-Arrival at Hotel Dino in Baveno around 5-6 pm.
+Transport to Baveno after the field trip will be organized by train (ca. 6 hours with one change in Milano) and is included in the cost.
+ETA in Baveno is around 6:30 to 7:30 pm on September 9th.

 Transport from site to site will be done with 9-seater minibuses (Max.
 3 minibuses / 21 participants)

-Dinner, overnight and breakfast in hiking lodges (single or double rooms, dormitories) or campsites (huts, mobile-homes, large tents).
+Dinner, overnight and breakfast in hiking lodges, country hotels and campsites (mainly single or double rooms).
 Lunch packages provided.

 Usual field equipment (hammer, hand-lens, field book…).
 The trip will visit hills / high plateaus (900–1600 m asl) but only short walks/hikes are planned, most outcrops lying along roadsides and riverbeds – light field boots / running shoes are sufficient.
 Basic equipment must also include sun protection, warm clothes and waterproof jackets.
 Several outcrops are located next to beautiful swimming holes in (cold) mountain streams, consider packing a swimming costume.
 Car sickness may be an issue as the trip involves frequent drives on curvy mountain roads!
 Passport and/or ID-card + valid EU Visa for non-EU residents are required.